-Lichen sclerosus is associated with an increased risk of vulvar cancer, which presents as a slowly-growing lump or a sore that doesn't heal.
-It may affect up to 5% of patients with vulvar lichen sclerosus.
+Lichen sclerosus is associated with an increased risk of vulvar (vulval) cancer (squamous cell carcinoma, SCC), which presents as a slowly-growing lump or a sore that doesn't heal.
+It may affect up to 5% of patients with vulval lichen sclerosus.
 In some cases lichen sclerosus is associated with differentiated vulval intraepithelial neoplasia (VIN).

 Penile lichen sclerosus

 In men, lichen sclerosus usually affects the tip of the penis, which becomes firm and white (also called balanitis xerotica perstans).
 The urethra may narrow such that it is difficult to pass urine, resulting in a thin stream.
 Sometimes the passage has to be widened with a special operation, called meatal dilation.
 Sexual function may be affected.
 The foreskin may be come difficult to retract (phimosis) and a circumcision may be needed.

 Male genital lichen sclerosus is rare in men circumcised at birth.
 It has been suggested that it may be caused by chronic, intermittent damage by urine.

 Penile lichen sclerosus may rarely predispose to penile intraepithelial neoplasia and penile cancer.
 Long term follow-up is therefore recommended.